Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Experiments

 \subsection{Ablation}

-We evaluate the impact of the hyperparameter balancing the two components of the loss—$L_{Label}$ and $L_{Pred}$.
-As shown in Figure \ref{Sy-Coe}, the performance is relatively stable across a wide range of settings, suggesting robustness to this parameter.
+We evaluate the impact of the balancing hyperparameter between the two components of the loss, $L_{Label}$ and $L_{Pred}$.
+As shown in Fig.\ref{fig:BRIND-b} to \ref{fig:UDED-b}, the performance is relatively stable across a wide range of settings, suggesting robustness to this parameter, which ensures that SWBCE can be reliably deployed without model-specific tuning.
+Table \ref{BRIND-b} and \ref{UDED-b} provide full details of the experiments, adjusting values of the balancing hyperparameter $b$ between the two loss components.

+Moreover, it should be noted that using $L_{Pred}$ alone (i.e., $b = +\infty$) leads to very poor performance.
+This behavior is expected, as the weighting scheme in $L_{Pred}$ is derived solely from model predictions and is independent of the ground-truth, which informs the true edge distribution.
+During early training stages, when the model initialization yields low confidence for true edge pixels, the corresponding weights remain small, making these pixels difficult to optimize despite being severely mispredicted.
+This observation indicates that $L_{Pred}$ should be regarded as a complementary component within a composite loss formulation, rather than being used in isolation.